asilvajunior/tftec-terraform-aovivo-24-app/README.md

 kubectl get pods
 ```

+---

->NOTE: If you do not have kubectl installed on your machine, follow these steps:
+>NOTE: If you do not have Azure CLO and kubectl installed on your machine, follow these steps:

 **Linux Way**